-The Department of Foreign Affairs (DFA) is awaiting a court order to cancel the passport of former Ako Bicol Representative Zaldy Co, who is implicated in a multi-billion peso flood control corruption scandal.
+The Department of Foreign Affairs (DFA) has not yet received a court order to cancel the passport of former Ako Bicol Representative Zaldy Co, who is facing graft and malversation charges.

-Passport cancellations can only be done upon receiving a court order from a competent Philippine court, as stipulated by the New Philippine Passport Act.
+The DFA can only cancel a passport upon receiving a court order as stipulated by the New Philippine Passport Act.

-President Ferdinand Marcos Jr. ordered the immediate enforcement of the arrest warrants, stating the cases are based on solid evidence and that no special treatment would be given.
+President Ferdinand Marcos Jr. ordered the immediate enforcement of the arrest warrants.

 Topics in this story